SECURITIES AND EXCHANGE COMMISSION

 Property and Equipment

 Property and equipment are stated at cost less accumulated depreciation.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally between three and seven years.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally between seven years.
 Leasehold improvements are amortized over the lesser of the life of the lease or the useful life of the improvements.
 Maintenance and repairs are charged to expense as incurred.
-When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the balance sheet and any resulting gain or loss is reflected in operations.
+When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the balance sheet and any resulting gain or loss is reflected in operations. and

 Goodwill represents the excess purchase price over the fair values of both tangible and intangible assets acquired less the liabilities assumed.
 Goodwill is tested for impairment at the reporting unit level by comparing the reporting unit’s carrying amount to the fair value of the reporting unit.
 The fair values are estimated using an income and discounted cash flow approach.
 The Company evaluates its goodwill on an annual basis in the fourth quarter or more frequently if it believes indicators of impairment exist.
 The Company assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount or performs an annual impairment test.
 When tested quantitatively, the Company compares the fair value of the applicable reporting unit with its carrying value.
 In making this assessment, management relies on a number of factors, including expected future operating results, business plans, economic projections, anticipated future cash flows, business trends and declines in the Company’s market capitalization.
 The Company estimates the fair value of its reporting unit using a combination of the discounted cash flow and income approaches.
 If the carrying amount of a reporting unit exceeds the reporting unit’s fair value, the amount by which the carrying value exceeds the fair value is recognized as an impairment loss.
 During the three months ended March 31, 2023, the Company did not record any impairment charges related to goodwill.